Intrepid Viewing

 Every human society is repressive in one way or another; some more than others.
 For those of us who live in less repressive societies, we take for granted things we don't even know we can take for granted.
 Like the ability to go on an innocent date in public without fear of being locked up and publicly shamed by the Religious Police.

-So the next time you find yourself on a bad date – after you've texted your friend to call you in 2 minutes with an emergency so you can abandon ship – just smile and think:
+So the next time you find yourself on a bad date – after you've texted your friend to call you in two minutes with an emergency so you can abandon ship – just smile and think:

 How lucky am I to have the freedom to be on this awful trainwreck of a date in the first place!